m4st3rP/AssemblyPracticePrograms/README.md

 RotateL5 in ShiftAndRotate(316).asm shifts Bit 0 to 4 in r0 one digit to the left while not touching bit 5 to 31.

 aCounter(289).asm counts how many "a" a String that ends with 0 has and saves the amount to r0.

+Stringmanipulation(290).asm creates a String from another String but changes all numbers to 1 and all other characters to 0.